 What are the ‘Design and Distribution Obligations’?

-From 5 October 2021, financial product issuers and distributors (including Licensees and financial advisers) need to comply with the Design and Distribution Obligations (DDO), which are a customer-centric approach to the design and distribution of financial products.
+Financial product issuers and distributors (including Licensees and financial advisers) must comply with the Design and Distribution Obligations (DDO), which are a customer-centric approach to the design and distribution of financial products.
 These obligations are intended to help customers identify the financial products that are appropriate for them.

 For more details, read the Regulatory Guide 274 – Product design and distribution obligations.